ASNA/SunFarm/docs/program-bootstrap.md

 Notice:
 1. The name of the *qualified* program is a string.
 The object binding happens at **runtime** (not compile time).
-2. The parameters match the declaration of matches the declared parameters in `public static void _ENTRY(ICaller _caller, out Indicator __inLR)`.
+2. The parameters match the declaration of declared parameters in `public static void _ENTRY(ICaller _caller, out Indicator __inLR)`.
 This is specific to `SunFarm.Customers.CUSTINQ`.

 > There are all kinds of supported parameter passing (copy in/ copy out) as [supported by legacy RPG](https://www.ibm.com/docs/en/i/7.1?topic=procedures-passing-data-ile-rpg-program-procedure).